beckpull/note-taker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-- This application is geared towards anybody looking for a simple and easy-to-use note taking application.
+- This application is geared towards anybody looking for a simple and easy-to-use note taking application that will save notes until the user is ready to delete them.

-- The goal of this application is for users to be able to .
+- The goal of this application is for users to be able to store all of their busy thoughts onto one page inroder to help with time maagement and task prioritization.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>